-A company’s technology or IT operations drive value to a greater extent than ever before and it should be assumed that potential buyers will pay close attention to this area before committing.
-By forward planning, management has the opportunity to optimise the value of its technology or IT, or at least to mitigate any value drags and, by doing so, secure a greater control of the sale process.
+A company’s technology operations drive value to a greater extent than ever before and it should be assumed that potential buyers will pay close attention to this area before committing.
+By forward planning, management has the opportunity to optimise the value of its technology, or at least to mitigate any value drags and, by doing so, secure a greater control of the sale process.
 An exit readiness assessment, 12 months prior to sale and undertaken by someone that understands what a buyer will be looking for, will go a long way towards helping management achieve these objectives.

 So what does an exit readiness assessment involve?
 In simple terms, it is an assessment that allows management to understand any technology or IT-related issues that may inhibit exit value or delay or complicate the exit process, but at a point in time that allows value-accretive or remedial action to be undertaken prior to sale.

 - 12 months prior to a potential sale Intuitus will assess your technology landscape via documentation reviews, on site interviews and technology inspections.
 We will then produce a commercially-focused report that highlights value drivers and other strengths, any value drags or risks, and what mitigating actions might be required in the months leading up to sale.